fgyfql/seqFinder/README.md

     and protein sequence cantidates for the C-alpha model, then you could try this program for finding the target sequence of the C-alpha model.

-If this program is useful in your work, pleas cite our paper: XXXXX.
+If this program is useful in your work, pleas cite our paper:
+Fang, Q. et al. Near-atomic structure of a giant virus.
+Nat.
+Commun.
+10, 388 (2019)

 If you have questions when using this program, please contact Qianglin Fang via fang163@purdue.edu (Email).